contentful/slash-developers/docs/concepts/locales.md

 "https://api.contentful.com/spaces/<SPACE_ID>/locales"
 ~~~

-There are a couple of other options you can send with the API call, r[ead our API documentation](/developers/docs/references/content-management-api/#/reference/locales/locale-collection/create-a-locale) to find out more.
+There are a couple of other options you can send with the API call, [read our API documentation](/developers/docs/references/content-management-api/#/reference/locales/locale-collection/create-a-locale) to find out more.

 ## Locales and fields

-After adding a locale to a Space, you can define which fields in your content types you want localized.
+After adding a locale to a space, you can define which fields in your content types you want localized.
 You can do this with the web app or the Content Management API.

 ### With the Web App